 - Forewarn and forearm yourself with crucial legal and regulatory issues

 ‘Corporate Fundraising and Partnerships was the first fundraising book I read as a new corporate fundraiser 15 years ago.
 Now as a Fundraising Director of a national charity, the book is still as valuable and beneficial as it ever was.
 It is an excellent resource for all charities and fundraisers who are looking for support and engagement from corporations.
 The case studies illustrate points that are relevant for all charities and the strategic development tools are very useful.
 Corporate partnerships are changing and this book will help your teams remain one step ahead.’

-Rachel Kirby-Rider, Director of Income and Engagement, CLIC Sargent
+Rachel Kirby-Rider, Chief Executive (formerly Director of Income and Engagement), Young Lives vs Cancer

 ‘An insightful guide into best practice on corporate giving, this mixture of thoughtful commentary and practical case studies has helped us to raise our game and be more strategic in an important area of charity fundraising.’

 Mark Barkaway, Director of Fundraising and Communications, Sussex Wildlife Trust

 ‘The latest edition of this excellent title is once again stuffed full of straight-up, helpful advice, useful tips and insights from case studies.
 Both new and experienced practitioners can take advantage of the hard-earned knowledge these seasoned practitioners share and increase their success in developing open and mutually valuable charity–corporate relationships.’

 Manny Amadi, MVO CEO, C&E Advisory and Editor, C&E Corporate-NGO Partnerships Barometer